 Consulting, Training and Technical Assistance

-We look forward to working with your organization to further expand recovery-oriented systems of care, so that every person will find the hope, inspiration and supports to move through challenges, discover their strengths, live their dreams, and find meaningful purpose in their lives.
+PRN looks forward to working with your agency to further expand recovery-oriented systems of care, so that every person will find the hope, inspiration and supports to move through challenges, discover their strengths, live their dreams, and find meaningful purpose in their lives.
 Contact PRN to discuss your consulting, training and technical assistance needs.

 - History of Mental Health Treatment and Emergence of Recovery